Teach Anywhere

 - Start with the OTL's Online Exam Decision Flowchart or OTL's Strategies for Online Exams to figure out if an online test is still the best option for your class.

-- Writing strong test questions that are aligned with mutiple levels of Bloom's taxomony is an important strategy for successful online exams.
+- Writing strong test questions that are aligned with multiple levels of Bloom's taxonomy is an important strategy for successful online exams.
 Designing Effective Multiple Choice Questions from McGill University is a great resource with many examples of question types from different disciplines.

 - Rutgers University's Tips for Exams and Alternative Assessments also includes a section on writing questions for online assessment in quantitative courses.